tanishqmahajan28/HR-Analytics/README.md

 - **Company Executives:** To gain insights into the overall health of the workforce and make data-driven decisions.

 ## Contact
-For any queries or suggestions, please contact [Tanishq Mahajan](mailto:trmahajan28@gmail.com).
+For any queries or suggestions, please contact Tanishq Mahajan at [trmahajan28@gmail.com](mailto:trmahajan28@gmail.com).